Shatapatha Brahmana: Brihadaranayaka Upanishad

-Significance in science
+Significance in early Indian knowledge

 Shape of fire altar during full moon-new moon sacrifice.

 Astronomy

 In relation to sacrifice and astronomical phenomena detailed in texts such as the Shatapatha Brahmana (e.g. sacrifices performed during the waxing and waning of the moon), N. Aiyangar states the fact that 'the Vedic people had a celestial [i.e. astronomical] counterpart of their sacrificial ground is clear', and cites an example of the YajnaVaraha sacrifice in relation to the constellation of Orion.
 Roy elaborates further on this example, stating that when 'the sun became united with Orion at the vernal equinox...[this] commenced the yearly [YajnaVaraha] sacrifice'.
 The vernal (March) equinox marks the onset of spring, and is celebrated in Indian culture as the Holi festival (the spring festival of colours).

 A.A.
-Macdonell adds that the Shatapatha in particular is notable as – unlike the Samhitas – in it the Earth was 'expressly called circular (Note: Not to be confused as spherical Earth) (parimandala)'.
+Macdonell adds that the Shatapatha in particular is notable as – unlike the Samhitas – in it the Earth was expressly called circular (parimandala), compared to a wheel.
+This aligns with the traditions of a flat, disc-shaped Earth surrounded by an ocean that later became predominant.